dahak-metagenomics/taco-simple/docs/index.md

 Each workflow folder must include a `Snakefile`.
 It is recommended to structure Snakefiles so that they import individual rule files.
-Individual rule files then use workflow parameters from the parameters file the user passed in.
+Individual rule files will use workflow parameters from the user's parameters file.
+If no parameter is defined, the default value, defined in the workflow's `*.settins` file, will be used instead.

 ## `workflow-config` Directory